blurblur12/Accomplished-Work/README.md

 # Accomplished-Work
-C++ programs demonstrating applications of OOP, data abstraction, and various data structure including priority queue AVL tree, and skip lists, and LZW compression
+C++ programs demonstrating applications of OOP, data abstraction, various data structures, and computer architecture

 Straights:
 - a simplified straights card game implemented using object oriented programming and data abstraction, review the demo.pdf file to see functions and working features of the program